 Freshly made live yoghurt is a great thing to have to hand in the kitchen.
 With so many uses – swirled into soups or spooned over muesli, a delicious dip with chopped fresh herbs and crushed garlic, a low-fat substitute for cream in all manner of savoury and sweet dishes – the list is endless.

 Steeped in mystery surrounding its legendary beneficial Bifidus bacteria, making your own yoghurt actually couldn’t be easier.
 Use milk from pasture-fed cows for another great way to enjoy more of the healthy omega-3 fats and health-protecting CLA (conjugated linolenic acid – reputed to help prevent weight gain) that grass-fed milk is so enriched with.

 Yoghurt is an excellent source of calcium, helping to support healthy bones.
 It also contains vitamin B12 for a healthy blood supply.
 The process of culturing (or lacto-fermenting) dairy helps break down casein.
 This is a protein in milk and one of the most difficult proteins to digest.
 This can be very helpful to those unable to tolerate many dairy products, as they sometimes find yoghurt much more easily digestible.

 Live yoghurt also contains countless ‘friendly’ lactobacillus bacteria.
 This helps our digestive system run smoothly.
 It aids the breakdown of food, the absorption of nutrients and fights against ‘unfriendly’ organisms that are often the cause of stomach upsets.

 Making your own is easy.
 You just need a good quality organic starter culture (plain live yoghurt) to pass on the health benefits.
-You might also enjoy using a yoghurt maker – we love this one.
+You might also enjoy using a yoghurt maker.

 Loved this?
 Read on here